Library

 Voting like a radical means voting for our movements.
 This election and every election, #VoteLikeARadical 📣

-Strategic materialism + activism > symbolic protest at the ballot box.
+Strategic materialism + activism > symbolic protest at the ballot box or the couch.

 Radical societal transformation is inevitable; a plan could make a difference between catastrophe and progress.